Bird Houses Shelter Backyard Birds

 About Bird Houses and Shelter

 Like any creature in the animal world, birds seek food, shelter, and safety.
 When it comes to shelter, bird houses (also spelled “birdhouses”) take center stage.
-Each type of bird has its’ own preference of what the ideal home should look like.
-For example, purple martins live in groups.
+Each type of bird has its own preference of what the ideal home should look like.
+For example, purple martins live in groups called colonies.
+They are a social bird species.
 So, purple martin houses have several individual units together in one building, like an apartment building.
-Many other birds prefer the single unit, like the one pictured above.
+Many other less social birds prefer the single unit, like the one pictured above.

 As a homeowner and gardener, look for trees and shrubs that are aesthetically pleasing to your landscaping plans.
-Select shrubs and plants that provide shelter, and are a source of food.
-Many fruit trees offer both and may fit towards the back corner of your yard.
+Select shrubs and plants that provide shelter and are a source of food.
+Many fruit trees offer both and may fit toward the back corner of your yard.
 Add berry bushes, if you have the space.

 Nesting Choices

-Birds will select one of three places for their homes:
+Birds will select one of four places for their homes:

 It is also important to have an abundance of nest-building material around the yard.
 This can be natural materials like straws, branches, and twigs.
 It can also include manmade materials like yarn and string.
 Place the material in an open area and the birds will find them.